 Our beginner’s guide to loft conversions will help you answer these questions.

-Simple room-in-roof conversions can be self-designed.
+You could design a simple room-in-roof conversion yourself without too much difficulty.
 You will probably need to call on the services of a structural engineer to check that the added load of a new floor will be supported, or commission technical drawings which can then be passed on to a builder.
 You will also need to submit your plans to building control to ensure you meet Building Regulations.

 However, many use the services of a designer, especially where the conversion is more complicated, or involves a redesign of the floor below to get the stairs in.